Human rights in Qatar: Slavery

-The Government states that it is doing a good job with regards to human rights and treatment of labourers.
+The Qatari government states that it is doing a good job with regards to human rights and treatment of labourers.
 The National Human Rights Commission (NHRC) was established in 2002 to safeguard and consolidate human rights for everyone subject to the jurisdiction under the state.
-In a bid to combat Human trafficking, Sheikha Mozah bint Nasser Al-Missned established the Qatar Foundation on Combating Human Trafficking (QFCHT).
+In a bid to combat human trafficking, Sheikha Mozah bint Nasser Al-Missned established the Qatar Foundation on Combating Human Trafficking (QFCHT).
 To promote more awareness in this area, the Ritz-Carlton Doha, created the World's largest Cake for the QFCHT Sculpture.

 Qatari contracting agency Barwa is building a residential area for labourers known as Barwa Al Baraha (also called Workers City).
 The project was launched after a recent scandal in Dubai's Labor camps, and aims to provide a reasonable standard of living as defined by the new Human Rights Legislation.
 The overall cost of the project is estimated at around $1.1 billion and will be an integrated city in the Industrial area of Doha.
 Along with 4.25 square metres of living space per person, the residential project will provide recreational areas and services for labourers.
 Phase one of the project is set to be completed at the end of 2008 while all phases will be complete by mid 2010.

 Qatar Airways, the country's national airline, has long been criticised for its treatment of its lower level employees including flight attendants.
 Abuses include firing employees without apparent reason, low wages, overworking hours.
 Employees have been reported to be unlawfully detained by the airline without charge.
 Deportations by the airline of its employees to their home countries without reason have been reported.

-In 2019, a Qatari diplomat working as a medical attaché since 2007 at the Qatar embassy in London was accused of racially discriminating against pensioner working at the embassy and treating him like his "personal slave".
+In 2019, a Qatari diplomat working as a medical attaché since 2007 at the Qatar embassy in London was accused of racially discriminating against a pensioner working at the embassy and treating him like his "personal slave".
 The diplomat, Abdullah Al Ansari, accepted that Mohamoud Ahmed, the pensioner, would perform tasks such as fetching Al Ansari's shopping, dropping off his dry cleaning and picking up his children from school during the week.

 In 2021 the Foreign Ministry issued guidance for citizens travelling abroad with servants, nannies or drivers.